KeonaXMT/Yugens-Terrain-Authoring-Toolkit/README.md

 1. Icons appear smaller with the new 4.6 godot standard theme (will be fixed when 4.6 officially launches)
 2. Wall textures don't disappear properly when the "void" texture is selected
+3. Collision shapes dissapear when in front of a MarchingSquaresTerrain node
+4. Terrain that is copied into a new open scene fails to load on startup

 ## Credits